steve-stencil/salespro-web/docs/ROLES_IMPLEMENTATION_SUMMARY.md

 - ✅ Safe operations with user count checks
 - ✅ Complete E2E test coverage
 - ✅ Audit logging for compliance
+- ✅ Platform role visibility restricted to internal users only

 The remaining items are optional enhancements that can be added incrementally based on user feedback and business needs.